The Cost of Living in Malta in 2023: A Comprehensive Guide

 Groceries

 The cost of grocery shopping in Malta can vary depending on where you shop and what you buy.
 Generally, prices are quite consistent across different supermarkets.
-According to Expatistan’s 2023 Maltese price index, basic grocery items such as eggs and milk may cost between €1-4.50 (US$1.10-$5.44).
-These products don’t usually involve much negotiation, making them a reliable basis for estimating monthly food expenses.
+According to Expatistan’s 2023 Maltese price index, basic grocery items such as eggs and milk may cost between €1-4.50 (USD 1.06-4.76).

 Food Item Average Cost